-Convolutional Neural Networks (CNNs), primarily known for image processing, have been adapted for time series analysis.
-They can capture spatial-temporal patterns in data, making them useful for series with spatial components (like EEG signals).
-Liu et al. [100] proposed a multivariate convolutional neural network (MVCNN) for multivariate time series classification, integrating a tensor scheme with a novel deep learning architecture.
-Nakamura et al. [101] discussed using one-dimensional convolutional neural networks (1D-CNNs) for time series analysis with a method to mitigate noise interference by injecting noise into the data for feature extraction.
-Younis et al. [102] proposed a new approach to interpret CNN outputs for multivariate time series data by extracting and clustering activated time series sequences learned from a trained network.
-Chadha et al. [103] proposed permutation layers in CNNs to overcome inefficiencies in capturing features from unsorted "2D-images" formed by multivariate time-series analysis.
-Chervyakov et al. [104] focused on reducing the hardware cost of CNNs in applications like time series analysis, suggesting a CNN architecture based on the Residue Number System (RNS).
-Utama et al. [105] optimized CNN architecture for multivariate time-series data analysis using Particle Swarm Optimization (PSO), showing improvement in performance compared to ordinary CNNs.
+Convolutional Neural Networks (CNNs), primarily known for image processing, have enjoyed significant success in time series analysis, and have become a key component of many deep learning systems.
+CNNs capture spatial-temporal patterns in data, making them useful for multichannel time series with spatial components (e.g., EEG and cardiology signals).
+Liu et al. [94] proposed a multivariate convolutional neural network (MVCNN) for multivariate time series classification, integrating a tensor scheme with a novel deep learning architecture.
+Nakamura et al. [95] discussed using one-dimensional convolutional neural networks (1D-CNNs) for time series analysis and proposed a method to mitigate noise interference by injecting noise into the data for feature extraction.
+Younis et al. [96] proposed a new approach to interpret CNN outputs for multivariate time series data by extracting and clustering activated time series sequences learned from a trained network.
+Chadha et al. [97] proposed permutation layers in CNNs to overcome inefficiencies in capturing features from unsorted "2D-images" formed by multivariate time-series analysis.
+Chervyakov et al. [98] focused on reducing the hardware cost of CNNs in applications like time series analysis, suggesting a CNN architecture based on the Residue Number System (RNS).
+Utama et al. [99] optimized a CNN architecture for multivariate time-series data analysis using Particle Swarm Optimization (PSO), showing improvements in performance compared to ordinary CNNs.

-Long Short Term Memory Network (LSTM) is a type of recurrent neural network (RNN) effective in complex time series forecasting due to its ability to model long-term dependencies.
-Manaswi [85] discusses the concepts of recurrent neural networks (RNNs) and LSTMs, highlighting their use in sequence prediction and time-series forecasting.
-Wu et al. [86] propose a new forecasting framework with LSTM models for forecasting Bitcoin daily prices, validating the excellent forecasting accuracy of the proposed models.
-Luo & Wang [87] introduce a long-term prediction model for time series using fuzzy information granules and recurrent fuzzy neural networks, integrating type-2 fuzzy sets and LSTM to improve anti-noise and memory ability.
-Kim et al. [88] propose a novel neural network architecture using a combination of LSTM and convolutional layers to predict time-series energy data with higher accuracy.
-Chen & Xu [89] developed a piecewise time series prediction model combining stacked LSTM network with a genetic algorithm, demonstrating its effectiveness in automatically selecting the proper structure according to the data.
+A Long Short Term Memory Network (LSTM) is a type of recurrent neural network (RNN) effective in complex time series forecasting due to its ability to model long-term dependencies.
+Manaswi [100] discusses the concepts of recurrent neural networks (RNNs) and LSTMs, highlighting their use in sequence prediction and time-series forecasting.
+Wu et al. [101] propose a new forecasting framework with LSTM models for forecasting Bitcoin daily prices, validating the excellent forecasting accuracy of the proposed models.
+Luo & Wang [102] introduce a long-term prediction model for time series using fuzzy information granules and recurrent fuzzy neural networks, integrating type-2 fuzzy sets and LSTMs to improve anti-noise and memory ability.
+Kim et al. [103] propose a novel neural network architecture using a combination of LSTMs and convolutional layers to predict time-series energy data with high accuracy.
+Chen & Xu [104] developed a piecewise time series prediction model combining stacked LSTM networks with a genetic algorithm, demonstrating its effectiveness in automatically selecting the proper structure according to the data.

-Similar to LSTM, Gated Recurrent Units (GRU) are a type of RNN that are efficient in modeling temporal sequences and their long-range dependencies.
+Similar to LSTMs, Gated Recurrent Units (GRU) are a type of RNN that are efficient in modeling temporal sequences and their long-range dependencies.
 They are used in situations where LSTMs might be too computationally intensive.
-Onyekpe et al. [90] proposed a Quaternion Gated Recurrent Unit (QGRU) for sensor fusion, leveraging quaternion algebra to map correlations within multidimensional features more efficiently than traditional GRUs.
+Onyekpe et al. [105] proposed a Quaternion Gated Recurrent Unit (QGRU) for sensor fusion, leveraging quaternion algebra to map correlations within multidimensional features more efficiently than traditional GRUs.
 Tallec & Ollivier (2018) proved that learnable gates in recurrent models provide quasi-invariance to general time transformations in input data, leading to a new way of initializing gate biases in LSTMs and GRUs.
-Shen et al. [91] explored the use of GRU networks for predicting trading signals for stock indexes, comparing GRU-based models with traditional deep nets and support vector machines (SVM) [92].
-Zheng & Chen [93] proposed a novel GRU model with selective state updating and adaptive mixed gradient optimization for accurate power timeseries prediction.
+Shen et al. [106] explored the use of GRU networks for predicting trading signals for stock indexes, comparing GRU-based models with traditional deep nets and SVMs [107].
+Zheng & Chen [108] proposed a novel GRU model with selective state updating and adaptive mixed gradient optimization for accurate power time-series prediction.